Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed, shielded by ethereal wings that protect them from harsh winds.
+Your ally is blessed, ?FLAVOR?.
 Select a creature within range.
-They gain 6 + Presence absorption and are resistant to air damage for the duration of this effect.
+They gain 6 + Presence absorption and are resistant to electric damage for the duration of this effect.

-### Blessing of Wings - Miracle
+### Blessing of ?? - Miracle

 <div class="tight">